View as PDF

 Foundation type: Finished basement

-The following items are excluded from this inspection: Irrigation system, Central vacuum system, Water softener system
+The following items are excluded from this inspection: Security system, Irrigation system, Shed

 The U.S. Surgeon General has warned that radon is the second leading cause of lung cancer in the United States, next to smoking.